Economic Development Assistance Programs

 A list of state contacts is available on the program website.

-These funds will be provided to rural and urban communities in distressed regions to support the implementation of regional economic development.
+Economic Development Assistance funding is provided to rural and urban communities in distressed regions to support the implementation of regional economic development.
 The goal is to spur job creation, leverage private capital investments, and strengthen America's ability to compete in a global marketplace.

 Past projects have included funding for water and wastewater projects in hospitals and healthcare facilities, and road infrastructure projects that would support the expansion of healthcare facilities.